KNOWING YOUR BIBLE PROGRAMME

 - All applicants pay an application fee of 35 GBP when submitting an application

 - The fee for eCampus access and the first module (KYB1) is 89 GBP

 - Subsequent modules (KYB2-KYB8) are 69 GBP each

 - For those choosing to progress to the Advanced Certificate pay additional fees

 For non-UK enquirers, you can work out the cost of these fees in your local currency using this calculator.

 NB This is an external financial site and is for information purposes only.

 How will I be assessed?
 You will be assessed on a continuous basis.
 This means you submit work for each module then progress to the next.
 There are no examinations.

 It has been a long time since I studied.
 Will I cope?
 Don't let a lack of schooling or recent formal studies deter you - helpful tutorial support is available for all students, regardless of academic background.
 Assignments are shorter than for other courses we offer.
-The focus of the course is on biblical knwowledge, understanding and developing skills.
+The focus of the course is on biblical knowledge, understanding and developing Bible study skills.

 What is included in the first fee payable?
-A hard copy of the KYB series textbook, access to the eCampus (including a database of full-text theological articles, forum and other resources) and the first KYB1 module, which includes audio and video talks and lectures, reading assignments, and finally access to the KYB1 tutor.
+Access to the eCampus (including a database of full-text theological articles, forum and other resources), all the materials for the first KYB1 module, which includes audio and video talks and lectures, reading assignments, and access to the KYB1 tutor.